RedstoneSC/FNF-RedstoneEngine/README.md

 _____________________________________

 ## Installation:
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+GOTTA HAVE [THE UP-TO-DATE HAXE](https://haxe.org/download/) IF YOU HAVE 4.1.5 THEN IT WILL NOT WORKY

-Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.
+follow this [convenient tutorial](https://youtu.be/grCip1ATI94), also install LuaJIT.

-To install LuaJIT do this: `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit ` on a Command prompt/PowerShell
+do ``haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit `` on a Command prompt/PowerShell

-Otherwise, if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml
+if you dont want ur mod to run lua delete the "LUA_ALLOWED" on project.xml

 ## Credits:
 # developers